India national cricket team: Test match status (1918–1970)

-The key to India's bowling in the 1970s were the Indian spin quartet – Bishen Bedi, E.A.S.
-Prasanna, BS Chandrasekhar and Srinivas Venkataraghavan.
+The key to India's bowling in the 1970s were the Indian spin quartet – Bishan Singh Bedi, E. A. S. Prasanna, B. S. Chandrasekhar and Srinivasaraghavan Venkataraghavan.
 This period also saw the emergence of two of India's best ever batsmen, Sunil Gavaskar and Gundappa Viswanath.
 Indian pitches have had the tendency to support spin and the spin quartet exploited this to create collapses in opposing batting line-ups.
 These players were responsible for the back-to-back series wins in 1971 in the West Indies and in England, under the captaincy of Ajit Wadekar.
 Gavaskar scored 774 runs in the West Indian series while Dilip Sardesai's 112 played a big part in their one Test win.